Andrehatlo/andrehatlo.github.io/_pages/about.md

 It was hard work coming from basically no coding knowledge to be able to develop my last project for Rørkjøp, a ETL system (Extract, Transfer, Load), which basically is a way of automating a database migration/importing process.

-But loved my time here.
+I must say I LOVED my time there, a challange worth the sweat and tears it took to speed up my knowledge and intellect in the development world.

 #### Nordea AS

 At Nordea AS i was stationed mostly backend, building micro-service API's that communicated with third party services to add features such as payment, adding balance to an account and loans.
-Working at Nordea i've utilised Java foremost with reactive libraries to create rich streaming applications:
+Working at Nordea I utilised Java foremost with reactive libraries to create rich streaming applications:

 Technologies used at Nordea AS: